z784324922/sls/intl.en-US/API Reference/Logstore related APIs/GetLogs.md

 # GetLogs {#reference_bqw_wv5_zdb .reference}

-Query logs in a Logstore of a specific project.
-You can also query the logs that meet the specific condition by specifying the relevant parameters.
+You can call this operation to query logs in a Logstore of a specific project.
+You can also specify relevant parameters to query logs that meet the specified conditions.

-When a log is written to the Logstore, the latency of querying this log by using Log Service query APIs \(GetHistograms and GetLogs\) varies according to the log type.
-Log Service classifies logs based on the log timestamp into the following two types:
+When a log is written to a Logstore, the latency of querying this log by using the GetHistograms and GetLogs operations of Log Service varies with the log type.
+Based on the log timestamp, Log Service classifies logs into the following types:

--   Real-time data: The time point in a log is the current time point on the server \(-180 seconds, 900 seconds\].
-For example, if the log time is UTC 2014-09-25 12:03:00 and the time when the server receives the log is UTC 2014-09-25 12:05:00, the log is processed as the real-time data, which usually appears in normal scenarios.
+-   Real-time data: Logs of this type are generated within the interval of \(-180 seconds, 900 seconds\] based on the current server time.
+For example, if a log was generated at 2014-09-25 12:03:00 UTC and the server received the log at 2014-09-25 12:05:00 UTC, the server processes the log as real-time data.
+Such logs are usually generated in normal scenarios.
--   Historical data: The time point in a log is the current time point on the server \(-7 x 86400 seconds, -180 seconds\].
-For example, if the log time is UTC 2014-09-25 12:00:00 and the time when the server receives the log is UTC 2014-09-25 12:05:00, the log is processed as the historical data,  which usually appears in the supplementary data scenario.
+-   Historical data: Logs of this type are generated within the interval of \[-7 × 86400 seconds, -180 seconds\) based on the current server time.
+For example, if a log was generated at 2014-09-25 12:00:00 UTC and the server received the log at 2014-09-25 12:05:00 UTC, the server processes the log as historical data.
+Such logs are usually generated in data supplement scenarios.

-The maximum latency between real-time data writing and query is 3 seconds. \(data can be queried within one second in 99.9% cases\).
+After real-time data is written, it can be queried with a maximum latency of 3 seconds.
+Data can be queried within 1 second in 99.9% of cases.

 ## Request syntax {#section_j5v_14t_12b .section}

 ```
-GET /logstores/<logstorename>?type=log&topic=<logtopic>&from=<starttime>&to=<endtime>&query=<querystring>&line=<linenum>&offset=<startindex>&reverse=<ture|false> HTTP/1.1
+GET /logstores/<logstorename>? type=log&topic=<logtopic>&from=<starttime>&to=<endtime>&query=<querystring>&line=<linenum>&offset=<startindex>&reverse=<true|false> HTTP/1.1
 Authorization: <AuthorizationString>
 Date: <GMT Date>
 Host: <Project Endpoint>